mevasaroj/CLOUD/AWS/Private-EKS/EKS_Commands.md

-### How to Connect to EKS Cluster
- - $ Command  # aws eks --region ap-south-1 update-kubeconfig --name hbl-aws-aps1-dlm-uat-cluster
-##### Example
- - $ aws eks --region ap-south-1 update-kubeconfig --name hbl-aws-aps1-appname-prod-cluster
- - $ aws eks --region ap-south-1 update-kubeconfig --name hbl-aws-aps1-appname-prod-bottlerocket-cluster
- - $ aws eks --region ap-south-1 update-kubeconfig --name hbl-aws-aps1-appname-prod-amazonlinux2023-cluster
- -
-### How to remove add-ons from Jump Server
- - $ aws eks delete-addon --cluster-name hbl-aws-aps1-lentra-prod-app-cluster --addon-name aws-efs-csi-driver
- - $ aws eks delete-addon --cluster-name hbl-aws-aps1-lentra-prod-app-cluster --addon-name vpc-cni
- - $ aws eks delete-addon --cluster-name hbl-aws-aps1-lentra-prod-app-cluster --addon-name coredns
- - $ aws eks delete-addon --cluster-name hbl-aws-aps1-lentra-prod-app-cluster --addon-name kube-proxy
- - $ aws eks delete-addon --cluster-name hbl-aws-aps1-lentra-prod-app-cluster --addon-name aws-ebs-csi-driver

-### How to Create Prfile for AWS CLI Command on Jump Server
+### How to Create Profile for AWS CLI Command on Jump Server
  - Create a config file at user home directory
  - $ vi /home/username/.aws/config
     ```hcl